angelnoordink/a1-chatapp/README.md

         id: string,
         username: string,
         email: string,
-        role: string,
-        groupList: [
-             {
-                 _id: string,
-                 group_id: string
+        role: string
     }
-        ]
 }
-}
 ```

 ### Get User Profile
 This api end-point retrieves the current users details from the user collection in the db.
-This route will be called on init of the homepage in order to display the corresponding groups for the selected user.
+This route will be called on init of the homepage in order to display the details of the user.

 **Route:** `/users/profile`
 **Method:** `GET`